Schedule

 Managing Brands and Mergers: WarnerBros Discovery’s Road to Max - Melissa Santillana, Texas Tech University

-Journalism Panel 1: Precarity and changing journalistic norms
+Journalism Panel 1: Precarity and Changing Journalistic Norms

 The role of independent journalism in contemporary Turkish civil protests - Caitlin Marie Miles, University of Texas at Dallas